ftballguy45/mssql-mcp/README.md

 - The connection string provided in the environment variable is used as the default server connection.
 - **Do NOT include a database name** (`Initial Catalog` or `Database`) in the connection string.
 - Each tool operation specifies which database to use via a parameter.
-- You can override the server at runtime using the optional `server` parameter.
+- You can override the server and authentication at runtime using the optional connection parameters.
 - For database creation/deletion, the connection uses the master database.

 # Troubleshooting